Ivan Julian

-Ivan Julian (born June 26, 1955) is a guitarist, bassist and founding member of Richard Hell and the Voidoids and Lovelies.
-He has also performed with the Isley Brothers, The Clash, Matthew Sweet, The Bongos, Richard Barone, and Shriekback.
+Ivan Julian (born June 26, 1955) is a guitarist, singer-songwriter, and founding member of Richard Hell and the Voidoids and Lovelies.
+He has also performed with The Isley Brothers, The Clash, Matthew Sweet, The Bongos, Richard Barone, and Shriekback, Jeremy Toback.

 Biography

 Early life and career

 Julian was inspired after seeing Jimi Hendrix play and the freedom of expression that he represented.
 Julian apparently went home and burned his Chuck Taylor shoes in his backyard - a symbolic gesture against conformity.

 The child of a Navy officer, Julian spent his formative years moving a great deal, spending time in Haiti and Cuba before the family settled in Washington D.C.
 He enjoyed spending time alone and was an avid reader of books by Edgar Allan Poe and Ovid.
 He also enjoyed putting his own thoughts in writing.

 When he was 13, Julian sang in a Led Zeppelin cover band, which led him to pick up the guitar at 14.
 Prior to this, he also studied bassoon and saxophone.
 He spent his high school years as a part-time student in a college program studying music theory.
 And then at the age of 17, Julian toured the United Kingdom, Switzerland and the former Yugoslavia as a member of The Foundations, known for hits like "Build Me Up Buttercup" and "Baby Now That I Found You”.